 The Company estimates expected credit losses over the contractual period in which the Company is exposed to credit risk via a contractual obligation to extend credit, unless that obligation is unconditionally cancellable by the Company.
-The ACL on off-balance sheet credit exposures is adjusted through credit loss expense (reduction).
+The ACL on off-balance sheet credit exposures is adjusted through credit loss expense (or reduction).
 To appropriately measure expected credit losses, management disaggregates the off-balance sheet credit exposures into similar risk characteristics, identical to those determined for the loan portfolio.
 An estimated funding rate is then applied to the qualifying unfunded loan commitments and letters of credit using the Company's own historical experience to estimate the expected funded amount for each loan segment as of the reporting date.
 Once the expected funded amount for each loan segment is determined, the loss rate, which is the calculated expected loan loss as a percent of the amortized cost basis for each loan segment, is applied to calculate the ACL on off-balance sheet credit exposures as of the reporting date.
 The ACL on off-balance sheet credit exposures is presented within other liabilities on the consolidated balance sheets.

-The table below presents a rollforward for the year ended March 31, 2024 of the allowance for credit losses on off-balance sheet credit exposures held at period end:
+The table below presents a rollforward for the years ended March 31 of the allowance for credit losses on off-balance sheet credit exposures held at period end:

+2025 2024

-Beginning balance prior to adoption of ASC 326 \$ -
+Beginning balance \$ 2,122 \$ -

-Impact of adopting ASC 326 2,484
+Impact of adopting ASC 326 - 2,484

-Credit loss expense (reduction) (362)
+Credit loss reduction (183) (362)

-Loan charged off -

-Recoveries

-Total ending allowance balance \$ 2,122
+Total ending allowance balance \$ 1,939 \$ 2,122